 If you thought getting through a corn maze was tough during the day, try finding your way out when it’s pitch black!
 Be sure to bring your own flashlight or buy one at the maze.
 The fun starts from 7:30 pm and lasts until 10 pm.
 You can also come earlier and enjoy other fun farm activities such as a pumpkin patch, apple slingshots, duck races, and pony rides.

-The Sweet Eats Pitch Black Flashlight Corn Maze is a 4.5-acre incredible corn maze that’s open from October 2nd through Halloween on Fridays and Saturdays only.
+The Sweet Eats Pitch Black Flashlight Corn Maze is a 4.5-acre incredible corn maze that’s open through Halloween on Fridays and Saturdays only.
 The maze is only open for exploring at night.

 2. Creepy Corn Maze, Canton

-Head to YesterLand Farm for the Creepy Corn Maze, open Friday and Saturday nights from October 2nd to Halloween.
+Head to YesterLand Farm for the Creepy Corn Maze, open Friday and Saturday nights through Halloween.
 Visitors have to rely on the moon to light the dark and eerie path, so finding a way out won’t be easy.

 There might be a few strange sounds in this Halloween corn maze, so ask yourself if it’s just your imagination, or if there’s more than enough reason to run faster and try to escape.
 Goosebumps are definitely guaranteed!